zulip/zulip/templates/zerver/help/create-a-stream.md

 * **Private streams** - Private streams are for confidential discussions and are only visible to users who've been invited to subscribe to it.

 ## Create a new stream
-In order create a stream on Zulip, organization administrators must have disabled the **Only admins may create streams** option in their **Organization settings**.

 To create a stream, locate the cog (![cog](/static/images/help/cog.png)) next to **Streams** in your left sidebar.
 A tooltip labeled **Subscribe, add, or configure streams** will appear.

 ![Streams Cog](/static/images/help/streams-1.png)